Doctor of Business Administration

 DBA Residential 1 is a 2 to 3 day mandatory orientation workshop scheduled for the beginning of the programme in August/September.

-DBA Residential 2 is a research workshop which is held normally in May / June after students have completed all their taught subjects.
+DBA Residential 2 is a research workshop which is held normally in May / June after students have completed all the required subjects.
 The main purpose of the workshop is to give students an opportunity to present their thesis proposals and to prepare them for writing the theses.

 Students must pass the Compulsory Subject, 2 Core Subjects and at least 3 Elective Subjects before beginning their theses.
 In the Thesis, students need to integrate and apply what they have learned to critically and rigorously examine a topic of interest in the field of business or management.
 They are challenged to make an important contribution and/or provide innovative insights to the practice of management.